 Double vision should always be evaluated by a doctor even if it is temporary.
 People who have warning signs should be evaluated by a doctor right away, usually in an emergency department.
 All people who have double vision, even if it has resolved, should see a doctor as soon as convenient, usually within a few days.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the medical history and physical examination helps suggest a cause of the double vision and any tests that need to be done ( Some Causes of Double Vision When Both Eyes Are Open).
+What they find during the medical history and physical examination helps suggest a cause of the double vision and any tests that need to be done (see table Some Causes of Double Vision Some Causes of Double Vision When Both Eyes Are Open ).

 Doctors want to know whether double vision involves one or both eyes and whether it is constant or comes and goes.
 They also ask whether the images are side by side or on top of one another and whether double vision tends to occur only when the person is gazing in a particular direction.
 Doctors ask about any pain, numbness of the forehead or cheek, facial weakness, vertigo, and swallowing or speech problems because these symptoms may indicate a cranial nerve problem.
 Doctors also ask about symptoms of other nervous system problems and symptoms of other disorders.

 The most important part of the physical examination is the eye examination.
 Doctors check the person's vision.
 They also carefully look for bulging of one or both eyes and a drooping eyelid and check how the pupils respond to light.
 They check the eyes' movements by asking the person to follow their finger as it moves up and down and far to the right and to the left.
-Doctors then use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification—see Figure: What Is a Slit Lamp?) and ophthalmoscopy (see Figure: What Is an Ophthalmoscope?) to examine the internal structures of the eyes.
+Doctors then use a slit lamp What Is a Slit Lamp? (an instrument that enables a doctor to examine the eye under high magnification) and ophthalmoscopy What Is an Ophthalmoscope? to examine the internal structures of the eyes.

 Symptoms and examination findings can provide helpful information about which causes are most likely.
 For example, if double vision comes and goes and there are other symptoms of possible nervous system dysfunction, myasthenia gravis and multiple sclerosis are among the likely causes.
 If the eyes do not point in the same direction, the direction of gaze in which double vision occurs sometimes indicates which cranial nerve is dysfunctional.